rcompos/kubespray-and-pray/README.md

     Run ansible playbook on all GlusterFS members to install kernel modules and glusterfs client.
 The playbook  will be run against the `gluster` inventory group.
 Run command from _kubespray-and-pray_ directory.

     `$ ansible-playbook pray-for-gluster.yml`

+3. __Shameful Manual Steps Temp Fix__

+    For some reason, can't get the kubectl delete all and deploy permanent heketi steps to be automated.
+    __Log onto a K8s master node__ and change to root.

+     `# cd ~/heketi/extras/kubernetes`
+     `# kubectl delete all,service,jobs,deployment,secret --selector=deploy-heketi`
+     `# kubectl create -f heketi-deployment.json`

+    From __control node__, run the following playbook.

+     `$ ansible-playbook gluster-storage-class.yml`

 ## Validation ##

 Validate cluster functionality by deploying an application.